-HSENI are ‘Keeping Farming Families Safe’ at this year’s Balmoral Show
+HSENI are ‘keeping farming families safe’ at this year’s Balmoral Show

 The Balmoral Show runs from May 16th to 19th 2018 at Balmoral Park, situated at Maze, Long Kesh – off the M1, close to Lisburn.
 The HSENI/Farm Families Health Checks Programme/Rural Support will be at stand C60, close to Stockman’s Restaurant.

-To find out more about the ‘Stop and Think SAFE’ campaign, or general farming health and safety issues in Northern Ireland, please contact the HSENI Helpline on: 0800 0320 121, visit us on www.hseni.gov.uk or follow us on Twitter @Hsenigov.
+To find out more about the ‘Stop and Think SAFE’ campaign, or general farming health and safety issues in Northern Ireland, please contact the HSENI Helpline on: 0800 0320 121, visit them on www.hseni.gov.uk or follow on Twitter @Hsenigov.

 For more information about the Farm Families Health Checks Programme, please phone: 028 2563 5573 or email doreen.bolton@northerntrust.hscni.net